One Hundred and One Dalmatians

 Plot

-In 1957, aspiring songwriter Roger Radcliffe lives in a bachelor flat near Regent's Park in London with his pet Dalmatian, Pongo.
+In 1950s London, aspiring songwriter Roger Radcliffe lives in a bachelor flat with his pet Dalmatian, Pongo.
 Deciding both of them need a "mate", Pongo watches women and their dogs in the street.
-Noticing a young woman named Anita and her Dalmatian Perdita, he drags Roger to the park to arrange a meeting.
-Roger and Anita fall in love, and soon marry, with Pongo and Perdita attending.
+Noticing a young woman named Anita and her Dalmatian Perdita, he drags Roger to a park to arrange a meeting.
+Despite a tumultuous first encounter, Roger and Anita fall in love, and soon marry, with Pongo and Perdita attending.

 Awards